SunSpecOrangeButton/pyoblib/README.md

 ## Acknowledgments

 * The Orange Button Specification was built by several organizations.
 For more information see ADD LINK
-* The procedures and infrastructure for this libary are based upon pvlib.
+* The procedures and infrastructure for this library are based upon pvlib.
 For more information see William F. Holmgren, Clifford W. Hansen, and Mark A. Mikofski. "pvlib python: a python package for modeling solar energy systems."
 Journal of Open Source Software, 3(29), 884, (2018). https://doi.org/10.21105/joss.00884